-- 30% of taxable income (for 2020) for non-resident rates.
-The tax calculations will be considered as resident if stay more than 182 days in Malaysia
+There are no special tax rules for directors or officers.
+There are resident versus non-resident rates.
+The rate is 30% of taxable income (for 2020) for non-resident rates.
+The tax calculations will be considered as resident if the individual stays more than 182 days in Malaysia

 Other Standard Items

-- Basic salary.
-Common job allowances, such as parking/petrol allowance, handphone allowance, etc.
+Common job allowances can be offered in Malaysia, such as parking/petrol allowance, handphone allowance, etc.

-- Generally subject to income tax.
-Basic salary and fixed allowances are taxable
+These are generally subject to income tax.
+Basic salary and fixed allowances are taxable.

 The following statutory benefit schemes apply in Malaysia to employers and employees, irrespective of whether they are an EA employee or a non-EA employee:

-EMPLOYEES PROVIDENT FUND (EPF): EPF is a social security institution setup to provide retirement benefits to Malaysian workers.
-It still covers the pension funds, but now employees can withdraw their savings for specific purposes like house ownership and medical purposes.
-All employers and employees (except foreign workers) must contribute to EPF at the minimum rates of 12% to 13% (threshold is MYR 5,000 per month) by employers and 11% by employees of the monthly wages (applies to basic pay, fixed allowances and annual bonus).
+Employees Provident Fund (EPF): EPF is a social security institution aimed at providing retirement benefits to Malaysian workers.
+It still covers the pension funds but now employees can withdraw their savings for specific purposes, like house ownership and medical purposes.
+All employers and employees (except foreign workers) must contribute to EPF at the minimum rates of 12% to 13% (threshold is MYR 5,000 per month) by employers and 11% by employees of the monthly wages.
+This applies to basic pay, fixed allowances and annual bonus.

-Foreigners holding an Employment or Visit Pass and whose monthly salary exceeds MYR 2,500 are exempted from the compulsory contributions.
+Foreigners holding an Employment or Visit Pass, and whose monthly salary exceeds MYR 2,500, are exempt from the compulsory contributions.
 All others contribute 11% of their monthly wage while the employer pays MYR 5 per person per month.

-SOCIAL SECURITY ORGANIZATION (SOCSO): SOCSO is a social insurance scheme that offers protection to employees who are Malaysian citizens and permanent residents.
+Social Security Organization (SOCSO): SOCSO is a social insurance scheme that offers protection to employees who are Malaysian citizens and permanent residents.
 It covers industrial accidents, occupational diseases, accidents, invalidity or death.
-For employees who are less than 60 years of age (Category I), contributions payable by employers and employees are for the Employment Injury Scheme and Invalidity Scheme, where employer’s contribution is 1.75% and employee’s contribution is 0.50% of the employee’s monthly wage (capped at MYR 5,000).
+For employees who are less than 60 years of age (Category I), contributions payable by employers and employees are for the Employment Injury Scheme and Invalidity Scheme.
+The employer’s contribution is 1.75% and the employee’s contribution is 0.50% of the employee’s monthly wage (capped at MYR 5,000).

-All employees who have not reached the age of 60, must contribute under the First Category except for those who have attained 55 years of age and have no prior contributions before they reach 55 due to non-eligibility under the Employees’ Social Security Act, 1969.
+All employees who have not reached the age of 60, must contribute under Category I, except for those who have attained 55 years of age and have no prior contributions prior to reaching 55 due to non-eligibility under the Employees’ Social Security Act, 1969.

 For eligible new employees who are 55 years of age or 60 years old and above, they must be covered under the second category (Employment Injury Scheme only).
-PERKESO has also announced that effective from January 1st, 2019, employers in Malaysia who hire foreign workers with valid documents must register their employees under SOSCO and contribute to the Employment Injury Scheme (Second Category), where employer’s contribution is 1.25% and employee is 0%.
+PERKESO has also announced that effective from January 1, 2019, employers in Malaysia who hire foreign workers with valid documents must register their employees under SOCSO.
+They must also contribute to the Employment Injury Scheme (Second Category), where the employer’s contribution is 1.25% and the employee’s is 0%.
 The deduction amount is based on SOCSO’s contribution table.

-EMPLOYMENT INSURANCE SYSTEM (EIS): SOCSO has implemented a compulsory EIS effective from Jan 2018.
+Employment Insurance Scheme (EIS): SOCSO has implemented a compulsory EIS effective from January 2018.
 EIS is implemented as a platform to provide temporary financial assistance and job employment assistance to employees who lost their employment

-- All employers are required to contribute for each staff (except for government sector, domestic helper and self-employment)
+- All employers are required to contribute for each staff (except for those in the government sector, domestic helpers and self-employed)

-- Employees from age 18 to 60 years old (except 1st time contributor with age 57 and above)
+- Employees from age 18 to 60 years old (except first time contributor with age 57 and above)

 - Applicable for local employees only

-- The contributions is capped at a salary level of MYR 4,000 a month, which means that although a person may earn more than MYR 4,000 a month, his/her contribution is fixed at 0.2% of MYR 4,000
+- The contribution is capped at a salary level of MYR 4,000 a month.
+This means that although a person may earn more than MYR 4,000 a month, his or her contribution is fixed at 0.2% of MYR 4,000

 - Employers must be registered at the respective statutory offices